BaltaZar-7/BaltaTools/README.md

   <summary>Spoiler warning</summary>

 GEAR_SplittingAxe - can be found in the Clearcut in Mystery Lake in a tree stump.
-GEAR_SurvivalHatchet - obtainable via trader
+GEAR_SurvivalHatchet - obtainable via trader above 400 trust
 GEAR_ImprovisedSharpeningStone - craftable
 GEAR_ImprovisedRifleCleaningKit - craftable
 GEAR_ImprovisedPrybar - craftable at the forge